Jaluus/Automated2DMaterialSearch/Programm/readme.md

 Without Anaconda you can use venv or virtualenv, Step 3 is still the same

 ## Databank Module
-Install PostgreSQL by downloading it from [the official website](https://www.postgresql.org/)
+Install MySQL by downloading it from [the official website](https://www.mysql.com/de/)

-For the UI install NodeJs
+Current Version: 8.0.25

 ## Microscope Module
 Install the NikonLV SDK, which should be automatically installed when you install NIS-Elements